brunobg/webdevbook/docs/frontend/authentication.md

 # Authentication

 You'll likely need users to authenticate on your app.
-There are currently a few choices for telling a server who the user making a request is:
+Your server doesn't know who is making a request, so the frontend has to provide information to link the request with the user doing it.
+There are currently a few choices for telling a server who the user making a request is, and the most popular are:

 - _sessions with cookies_.
 You store a cookie on the browser when the user logins.
 Every request sends this cookie automatically.
-This is prone to CSRF attacks and does not play very well with native apps.
+This is prone to CSRF attacks and does not play very well with native apps, but are handled transparently by the browser and the frontend does not have to do anything to support this (other than the actual login request, of course).
 These were widely used a few years ago.
 - _JWT (JSON web tokens)_.
 This is a standard to represent data securely between parties and verify claims.
 You store data about the client (such as user name and id) on a JSON structure, which is encoded and signed or encrypted.
-The advantage here is that you can store information, which might be interesting for microservices, as it contains verifiable data and can avoid a DB hit.
+The advantage here is that you can store information, which might be interesting for microservices, as it contains verifiable data and can avoid a DB or other microservice hit.
 JWTs have a lifetime in it, and so need to be renovated periodically.
 JWTs are not easy, however, to be individually revoked; you either need to check them against the DB and therefore lose one of its great advantages, or you need to provide short-lived JWTs which are renovated often.
 It avoids CSRF attacks since the browser does not send it automatically.
 - _a bearer token_.
 This is a simple string that is used for authorization, usually sent as an extra header.
 It's essentially a key that is looked up on a database or cache to get the user information.
-It avoids CSRF attacks since the browser does not send it automatically, and are easy to revoke, but require some form.
+It avoids CSRF attacks since the browser does not send it automatically, and are easy to revoke and implement.

 For the frontend JWT and bearer tokens are very similar, since in both cases you send them as part of your requests.
-We'll show how to implement a bearer token authorization for this app, both with local logins and with 3rd party OAuth logins.
+We'll show how to implement a bearer token authorization sent through headers for this app, both with local logins and with 3rd party OAuth logins.

 ### Designing a good login/sign up form

 Avoid too many fields in your sign up form.
 Ideally your application will require only email and password (or the OAuth login).
 Are you sure you need a unique username?
 If you do, add that.
 Every extra field you add makes people more prone to give it up because there's too much to fill.
+Supporting OAuth is interesting because users can sign up with a single click, reducing friction to a minimum.

 Remember that social logins often have branding guidelines, like [Google](https://developers.google.com/identity/branding-guidelines).
 Follow them when implementing your buttons.